-From hero images to FAQ sections and customer reviews, a lot goes into creating effective landing pages for your business.
+From FAQ sections to customer reviews, a lot goes into creating effective landing pages for your business.

 Once you’ve written out your marketing strategy and perfected your SEO, it’s time to get writing — but where do you even start?

-We’ll go over some best practices — including tips from eight growth marketing experts — along with 21 fabulous landing pages that showcase how to achieve higher landing page conversion and much more.
+We’ll go over some best practices, including tips from eight growth marketing experts.
+We’ve also got 21 fabulous landing page examples that showcase how to achieve higher landing page conversion rates and much more.

 Let’s touch down.